lmiphay/firestorm-debian/README.md

-container - create the container start - start the container shell - start a shell on the container copy-user - copy user:group into the container clone - clone the projects pull - update the projects
+container - create the container start - start the container shell - start a shell on the container rootshell - start a root shell on the container copy-user - copy user:group into the container clone - clone the projects pull - update the projects